mosheriff31/cars-data/README.md

 # cars-data
-Scraping Cars data from truecar.com and storing the carnames and mileage in mysql
+Scraping Cars data from truecar.com and storing the carnames and mileage in mysql using Python and Beautiful soup